eggs-benny/CV/README.md

 [GitHub](https://github.com/eggs-benny) // [Codewars](https://www.codewars.com/users/eggs-benny) // [LinkedIn](https://www.linkedin.com/in/benedict-smith-21b00330) // [Email](mailto:benedict.smith87@gmail.com) // [WhatsApp](https://wa.me/447541784011?text=Hi%20Ben,%20I%20saw%20your%20Github%20and%20...)

 ## ABOUT ME
 With over a decade of experience working to a senior level in advertising across two continents, I felt ready for a new challenge and a new career.
 Software development has been the ideal career to explore further because it fits well with my natural skillset.
-Combining my creative background with my problem-solving brain, as well as bringing my well-honed business accumen & soft skills to a new role.
+Combining my creative background with my problem-solving brain, as well as bringing my well-honed business acumen & soft skills to a new role.

-I therefore enrolled at [Makers Academy](https://makers.tech/about-us/), a highly-respected UK bootcamp, from where I graduated in December 2022.
+I built my coding credentials at Makers Academy, a highly-respected full-stack bootcamp, from where I graduated in December 2022.
 Here I learned the fundamentals of software development, building practical skills and working on a portfolio of projects (such as [this](https://youtu.be/jNPUt79UpsA?t=134)).
 A key focus of the course was working with other students in pairs & groups, both in-person and remotely, to simulate real-life team & work setups.
-I enjoyed and excelled in the course, and I am certain that this my perfect career 2.0.
+I enjoyed and excelled in the course, and I am ready to continue with my perfect career 2.0.

 Coding and the tech world also really excite me on a personal level.
 I enjoy the practice, even at its most frustrating, and relish being 'in the zone'.
 I like to consider how programs I'll develop will impact user's lives, and I'd love to work for a company that either creates a product that enhances a user's experience of life, or improves lives through tech for good.